OpenStackweb/osf-website/src/pages/openinfra-summit/summit-onsite-safety.md

 - Mandatory indoor masks (over nose and mouth) for all attendees except while eating, drinking or when delivering a conference talk.
 - Attendees will have access to an outdoor terrace located within the OpenInfra Marketplace for mask breaks
-- On-site attendees will be required to be fully vaccinated against the COVID-19 virus.
+- Onsite attendees will be required to be fully vaccinated against the COVID-19 virus.
 Fully vaccinated is defined as two weeks (14 full days) after the final dose of a [WHO-approved vaccine](https://covid19.trackvaccines.org/agency/who/).
 - Proof of full vaccination will be required at badge pickup.
 - Booth staff are required to wear masks while at the booth.
 Event participants are required to wear a mask when visiting booths and are encouraged to not crowd around booths.
 - Hand sanitation stations will be available throughout the venue with alcohol-based hand sanitizer.